Skip to main content

 Webhook 1: Generic

-• Select an Authentication method - None or Basic
+• Select an authentication method: None or Basic Auth.

-• Bearer Token authentication - If the destination allows for it to be specified in the URL as a query parameter you can specify it in the URL.
-It wouldn’t work if the destination only allows for it to be part of the header.
+• Bearer Token authentication: If the destination allows it to be specified in the URL as a query parameter, you can include it in the URL.
+This won’t work if the destination only allows it to be part of the header.

 {